Gabi-comm/Alvin/README.md

-# Malita bois - Adaptive Living Virtual Intelligence Network (ALVIN)
+# Malita Bois - Adaptive Living Virtual Intelligence Network (ALVIN)

 > **Note:** This project was developed for **SparkFest 2026**.